canonical/pylxd/doc/source/containers.rst

     a list, in the form of `subprocess.Popen` with each item of the command as a separate item in the list.
 Returns a tuple of `(exit_code, stdout, stderr)`.
     This method will block while the command is executed.
+  - `interactive_execute` - Execute a command on the container.
+It will return an interactive websocket and the execution only starts after a client connected to the websocket.
   - `migrate` - Migrate the container.
 The first argument is a client connection to the destination server.
 This call is asynchronous, so `wait=True` is optional.
 The container on the new client is returned.